 Can we return our empty Vermont Compost bags or slings bags to your location?

 No. We cannot accept bag returns due to the potential for contamination.
+Check out this article for ideas to reuse your bags.

 Instead of buying bags from my local retailer can we buy them at Vermont Compost?